BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 Easterling Hero models may re-roll a D6 in a Duel roll.

-**PARTICIPANTS**

-**Good:** Brand, King of Dale; Bard II, Prince of Dale; Dáin Ironfoot, King Under the Mountain; Thorin III Stonehelm; 12 Warriors of Dale: 3 with shield, 4 with spear and shield, 3 with Esgaroth bow, 1 with banner, 1 with war horn; 6 Knights of Dale; 13 Iron Hills Dwarves: 6 with spear, 3 with mattock, 3 with crossbow, 1 with banner.

-**Evil:** The Dragon Emperor of Rhûn; Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; 21 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow, 1 with banner; 12 Black Dragons: 6 with shield, 6 with pike and shield; 6 Dragon Cult Acolytes; 2 Rhûnish War Drakes.

 ![](../media/scenarios/defence_of_the_north/plains_of_erebor.jpg)

 ---

 ## DEATH OF BRAND

+**PARTICIPANTS**

+**Good:** Brand, King of Dale; Dáin Ironfoot, King Under the Mountain; 6 Knights of Dale; 12 Iron Hills Dwarves with spear.

+**Evil:** Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; 20 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow; 2 Rhûnish War Drakes.

 **LAYOUT**